vuejs/awesome-vue/README.md

  - [vue-cloneya](https://github.com/ridaamirini/vue-cloneya) - A vue component to clone DOM elements
  - [vue-survey-builder](https://github.com/FissionHQ/vue-survey-builder) - Survey builder for vue.js applications
  - [vue-if-bot](https://github.com/Developmint/vue-if-bot) - A lightweight component to hide/show content to clients based on the user agent
+ - [vue-clampy](https://github.com/clampy-js/vue-clampy) - Vue.js (2+) directive that clamps the content of an element by adding an ellipsis to it if the content inside is too long.

 ### Tabs